 Join us as we look at the full suite of Gale Cengage Learning databases, our comprehensive suite of electronic resource provided by NOVELny covering diverse subjects such as science, engineering, business, agriculture, criminal justice, environmental studies, pop culture, psychology, war, history and terrorism.

 Have you ever thought of learning a new language but didn’t have the time or didn’t know how to strart?
 Transparent Language Online is for you and it’s available at the Research Center.
 It offers the most comprehensive language-learning solution for libraries.
 With this flexible program, you can quickly and easily learn new languages using our wide variety of courses and activities.

 Have you ever been interested in Ancestry but didn’t know how to start?
 Join Brian Lee on Friday, April 10th from 2 pm to 2:30 pm to explore U.S. Census Records, Birth, Marriage & Death Records, as well as local digitzed high school yearbooks.

-Please allow 48 hours for completion.
+Please allow 4 business days for completion.

 *Please check your spam folders.

 The list of library closures has been moved to the 4CLS web page for easier access.
 Go there now!

 As a result of the Coronavirus spreading into the 4CLS service area and out of an abundance of caution, 4CLS’s delivery service between libraries will be suspended beginning Tuesday, March 17.
 If current plans hold, delivery service will resume on Tuesday, April 14.

 During this time, the ability to places holds on items in the online catalog will be suspended.

 Should any of these plans changes, notification will be provided.